StaviRare/Open-Source/README.md

 (Some of it's code based on the original Quake source code)

 - Project Stats:<br/>
-Basic project statistic utility <br/>
+Basic project statistical tool <br/>
 (More updates and information soon)

 - Folding Variables:<br/>
-Atrribute for placing variables in a foldout group
+Atrribute for placing variables in a foldout group (Regardless their arrangement)

 - Language System v1:<br/>
 A basic key-value language system <br/>